Chinook East project logo

 Click to view a larger image.

-MDT is proposing the following improvements with the project:
+MDT is proposing the following improvements to the project:

-• Widening of US 2 to achieve a 40-foot top width roadway with two 12-foot lanes and two 8-foot shoulders;
+- Widening of US 2 to achieve a 40-foot top-width roadway with two 12-foot lanes with 8-foot shoulders.

-• Flattening of highway side slopes to improve safety and meet current standards; and
+- Flattening of highway side slopes to enhance safety and meet current standards.

-• Replacement of 10 bridges and drainage/irrigation facilities along the project route.
+- Replacement of 10 bridges and drainage/irrigation structures within project limits.

 Project Timeline

-• Collection of all field data, including environmental, hydrological, soil conditions, utility, and survey information in order to guide the design
+- Collection of all field data, including environmental, hydrological, soil conditions, utility, and survey information, to guide the design

-• Preliminary design of bridges and the road alignment
+- Preliminary design of bridge replacements and the road alignment

 Environmental Factors

-The Chinook East project is located in the Milk River, Lodge Creek and Battle Creek floodplains, and the design will ensure that the highway reconstruction does not increase flooding.
-The project will also include wetland mitigation to assist in addressing unavoidable impacts to wetlands and other aquatic habitats.
+The Chinook East project is located in the Milk River, Lodge Creek, and Battle Creek floodplains, and the design will ensure that the highway reconstruction does not worsen flooding.
+The project will also include wetland mitigation to address unavoidable impacts to wetlands and other aquatic habitats.

 MDT will also undertake the Wildlife Accommodation Process, which will determine if features are needed to mitigate the effects of the infrastructure on wildlife.
 These features minimize barriers to wildlife movement and reduce the potential for wildlife-vehicle conflicts.
-On this project, the primary features that will be considered include use of bridges to allow wildlife passage under the highway, fencing along the right-of-way and wildlife crossing warning signage.
+The elements that will be considered for this project include bridges and large box culverts that allow wildlife passage under the highway, fencing along the right-of-way, and wildlife crossing warning signage.

 Vision Zero